-As with interviews, good preparation is vital.
-Before the day, it's important that you:
+As with interviews, assessment centre preparation is vital.
+It's important that you:

-- practise potential exercises with a friend or family member;
+- Practice potential exercises with a friend or family member.

-Choose your outfit the night before, get plenty of sleep and avoid alcohol consumption.
+Choose your outfit the night before and get plenty of sleep.
 Plan your journey, aiming to arrive at least ten minutes early.
-Completing a 'dry run' if possible also combats nerves.
-On the day, eat a good, healthy breakfast and avoid too much caffeine.
+If the event is online make sure all your equipment works and you are familiar with the software that the assessment centre is being held on.
+Completing a 'dry run' also combats nerves.

 It's important that you:

-- don't dwell on any mistakes, instead concentrating on performing well in the next task;
+- don't dwell on any mistakes, instead concentrate on performing well in the next task

-- don't worry about the other candidates, instead focusing on putting your key skills forward;
+- don't worry about the other candidates, and instead focus on putting your key skills forward

-- ensure that you understand the requirements of each task by quickly digesting the brief - revisit this once you understand the overall challenge;
+- ensure that you understand the requirements of each task by quickly digesting the brief, and revisit this once you understand the overall challenge

-- join in with discussions, even at 'informal' mealtimes - ask other candidates about university if you're struggling for conversation;
+- join in with discussions, even at 'informal' mealtimes, and ask other candidates about university if you're struggling for conversation

 - relax and let your personality shine, as assessors warm to individuality.